1995parham-learning/1995parham-learning.github.io/content/Database/Postgresql.md

 _Read Committed_ is the default isolation level in PostgreSQL.
 When a transaction uses this isolation level, a `SELECT` query (without a `FOR UPDATE/SHARE` clause) sees only data committed before the query began; it never sees either uncommitted data or changes committed by concurrent transactions during the query's execution.

 ==It is possible for an updating command to see an inconsistent snapshot==: it can see the effects of concurrent updating commands on the same rows it is trying to update, but it does not see effects of those commands on other rows in the database.
 This behavior makes Read Committed mode unsuitable for commands that involve complex search conditions;

+### Repeatable Read

+The _Repeatable Read_ isolation level only sees data committed before the transaction began; it never sees either uncommitted data or changes committed by concurrent transactions during the transaction's execution.
+(However, each query does see the effects of previous updates executed within its own transaction, even though they are not yet committed.)